SCCapstone/TODOTeamName/README.md

 # Testing

 Tests for this app are located in the Tests directory.
+Note that you must have Chrome installed on your machine in order to run tests.

 ## Unit tests
 This section is pending